scottmangiapane/scottmangiapane.com/README.md

 ## scottmangiapane.com

 My personal website and project portfolio.
+I made it entirely from scratch, without any libraries or dependencies.

 ## Versions